Dagaaba people

-The Dagaaba people (singular Dagao, and, in northern dialects, Dagara for both plural and singular) are an ethnic group located north of the convergence of Ghana, Burkina Faso and Côte d'Ivoire.
-They speak the Dagaare language, made up of Northern Dagara and Dagaari Dioula, both mainly spoken in Burkina Faso, as well as Southern Dagaare which is mainly spoken in Ghana.
-In northern areas, both the language and the people are referred to as Dagara.
-They are related to the Birifor people and the Dagaare Diola.
-These languages share the autonym Dagaare (also spelled and/or pronounced as Dagaare, Dagaari, Dagarti, Dagara or Dagao), and historically some non-natives have taken this as the name of the people.
+The Dagaaba people (singular Dagao, and, in northern dialects, Dagara for both plural and singular) are an ethnic group inhabitating north of the convergence of Ghana, Burkina Faso and Côte d'Ivoire.
+They primarily rely on small-scale agricultural farming plots and speak the Dagaare language, which consists of several dialects.
+There are over a million Dagaaba people across West Africa.

+Etymology

 One historian, describing the former usage of "Dagarti" to refer to this community by colonials, writes: "The name 'Dagarti' appears to have been coined by the first Europeans to visit the region, from the vernacular root dagaa.
 Correctly 'Dagaari' is the name of the language, 'Dagaaba' or 'Dagara' that of the people, and 'Dagaw' or 'Dagawie' that of the land."

-Geographic spread
+Geographic distribution

 Although sometimes divided into Northern and Southern Dagaare speakers, their combined population was estimated in 2003 at over one million spread across the Northwest corner of Ghana and Sud-Ouest Region in Southwestern Burkina Faso.
 The Southern Dagaare are a people of around 700,000 living in the western part of Upper West Region.
 The Northern Dagaare speakers, with an estimated population of 388,000 (in 2001) live primarily in Ioba Province, but also in Poni, Bougouriba, Sissili, and Mouhoun provinces.
 In Ghana, several waves of internal migration, beginning with the demand for labour in mines and cocao farms in the early 20th century, have brought a sizable Dagaaba population to towns in the southern part of the nation, notably Brong Ahafo Region.
 In modern Ghana, the Dagaaba homeland of the Upper West Region includes the Districts and towns of Nandom, Lawra, Jirapa, Kaleo, Papu, Nadowli, Daffiama, Wechiau and Hamile.
-Large communities are also found in the towns of Wa, Bogda, Babile, Tuna, Han, Zambo, Ghana, and Nyoli.
+Large communities are also found in the towns of Wa, Bogda, Babile, Tuna, Han, Zambo, and Nyoli.